practicalli/clojure/testing/unit-testing/index.md

 [Test runners](/testing/test-runners/) are used to run one or more tests in a project.

-## Simple principles for writing test code
+## Simple principles for writing unit tests
 * One `test` namespace for each `src` namespace
 * One `deftest` function for each function under test
 * Multiple `is` assertions for one function